DiUS/pact-workshop-dotnet-core-v3/readme.md

 ![Failed step1 page](diagrams/workshop_step1_failed.png)

-# Step 2 - Integration problems!
+# Step 2 - Integration problems...

 our provider team has started building out their API in parallel.
 Let's run our website against our provider (you'll need two terminals to do this):